Alan Rough: Media work

-Rough co-presented a football phone-in show on Real Radio Scotland until July 2012, when the station replaced the phone-in with music.
+Alongside Ewen Cameron, Rough co-presented a football phone-in show on Real Radio Scotland until July 2012, when the station replaced the phone-in with music.
 From August 2006 to June 2009, the Irish sports broadcaster Setanta Sports simulcasted the show live twice a week on Setanta Sports 1.

-He later co-presented a football show along with Peter Martin shown on STV2 and STV.
+He later co-presented a football show along with Peter Martin shown on STV2, STV.
+The Football Show was eventually moved to YouTube on the channel PLZ Soccer.
+Alan Rough continues to be a co-host on the show with Peter Martin on Mondays and Fridays covering Scottish football.

 Director

-Rough was appointed to the Partick Thistle board of directors in June 2018, and he resigned from this position in July 2019.
+Rough was appointed to the Partick Thistle board of directors in June 2018.
+He resigned from this position in July 2019 following a boardroom coup which saw chairman Jacqui Low ousted.
+Rough was re-appointed to the board later in 2019, when Low returned to the chairperson role after the purchase of club shares by her friend Colin Weir.
+Rough remained a non-executive director at the club until December 2022, when several board members were forced to resign due to fan discontent at the lack of movement on a promise of fan ownership that had been made by Weir before his death.

 Personal life

 Rough married Margaret Barry, a Daily Mirror reporter, in 2009 after a seventeen-year engagement.
 Barry has two children from a previous relationship.
 Rough was previously married to Michelle, a former model and Tennent's girl.
 Michelle and Alan had one son, also named Alan.

+In an interview with Shoot magazine in 1986, Rough said that during his childhood he had supported Partick Thistle and that Chelsea goalkeeper Peter Bonetti was a hero.
+He was an electrician before playing football professionally, and he liked to play golf and tennis in his spare time.
+His favourite television shows included Black Adder and Only Fools and Horses, and his favourite musicians were Dire Straits and ELO.

 Rough was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to association football and to charity in Scotland.